 Moon Block Building

-The restoration of the façade included re-pointing of the brick, restoration of the cast iron columns, restoration and replication of the entire historic wood storefront system, restoration of the historic sheet metal cornice work, and replacement of the wood windows at the second floor.
-The restoration also included replacement of all deteriorated masonry, restoration of the cement plaster parge coat, and replacement of the wood windows at both floors.
+The restoration of the façade included re-pointing of the brick, cast-iron restoration, replication and replacement of the entire historic wood storefront system, restoration of the historic sheet metal cornice work, and replacement of the wood windows at the second floor.
+The restoration also included replacement of all deteriorated masonry, restoration of the cement plaster parge coat, and replacement of the wood windows at both floors at the rear (secondary) facade.

 Due to years of neglect, the building interior suffered from severe water infiltration causing the collapse of ceiling and floor systems in numerous locations.
 Foundation improvements and underpinning were added at the basement level, and a new structural steel framing system was inserted within the existing building to brace and level the structure.
 The historic tin ceilings, wood trim, and wood doors and transoms were salvaged, restored, and reused to the greatest extent possible.
 Where appropriate, historic finishes were replicated using the remaining original materials as patterns.